 2021 | Sandby Borg

 – digital album (LP) with 18 tracks by Frances Flute the Bellows Mender, released on digital platforms by Stuck in the Wood Records, 5th May 2021.
-Sandby Borg combines the material on the EP Postcard (released on Bandcamp 4th January 2021) as 6 separate tracks, followed by the 12 tracks from the LP SOUNDmound (released on Bandcamp 28th November 2020).
+Sandby Borg combines the material on the EP Postcard (released on Bandcamp 4th January 2021) re-produced as 6 separate tracks, followed by the 12 tracks from the LP SOUNDmound (released on Bandcamp 28th November 2020).
 Produced at Stuck in the Wood Studios (Esbjörnamåla, Sweden); and

 -----